alexeystn/droneracing-timer-lua-script/readme.md

 This simple Lua script is created for drone pilots who wants to refine their skills in the conditions the most similar to a real race.

-The script emulates start and finish signals.
+The script plays start and finish sounds for a quad race.

 https://www.youtube.com/watch?v=hj8fPDgjJTs